temporalio/edu-102-python-code/exercises/debug-activity/README.md

 table is expanded, click to collapse it.
 Do you find that this view makes it easier to see the Activities and Timer that ran during the execution?

-Click "Expand All" near the upper-right corner of this table.
+Click "Expand All" at the top of this table.
 Do you find that this helps you to correlate Events related to the Activities and Timer?

 Since the Web UI remembers the current view, be sure to click "Collapse All"